"They condemn what they do not understand."

 FINE ARTS 3030 – Digital Arts: The Theory and Practice of New Media

-This was a newly approved course for the Arts Technology Program that I created.
+This is a newly approved course for the Arts Technology Program that I created.
 We ask: Is it significant that our identity as an individual and a global society in the 21st century is increasingly constituted by our creation and consumption of new media?
 We explore “the genealogy of the computer as an expressive medium:” past, present, and future.
 Through the exploration of these realms, new ways of conceptualizing ourselves emerge: our bodies, the spaces we inhabit, and the potential for personal creative expression in global constructions of mediated culture and art.

 FINE ARTS 3160/THEATRE 5160 – 3D Computer Imaging